Hepatitis C

 (The eMedTV article Following Your Hepatitis C Treatment Program explains why knowing the specific genotype of the hepatitis C virus is important.)

-Of the different hepatitis C genotypes, genotype 1 is the type most commonly found in the United States.
+Of the different genotypes, genotype 1 is the type most commonly found in the United States.
 Between 70 and 90 percent of Americans with hepatitis C have this genotype.
-Hepatitis C genotypes 2 and 3 are less common.
+Genotypes 2 and 3 are less common.
 Only 10 to 20 percent of infected people in this country have either of these genotypes.

 Written by/reviewed by: Arthur Schoenstadt, MD